 Unique Selling Proposition

 Understanding your target market and what problems you can solve, helps you come up with your unique selling proposition.
-Your solution can now be the foundation to a create a great brand.
+Your solution can now be the foundation to create a great brand.

-To serve a target market of young people, who are totally locked into their devices, are on the go, have very little working space and no time, you can see that your unique selling proposition must solve the problems and serve up solutions to make their lives a lot easier.
+To serve a target market of young people, who are totally locked into their devices, are on the go, and have very little working space, and no time, you can see that your unique selling proposition must solve the problems and serve up solutions to make their lives a lot easier.

 In our example, there are a couple of business ways to solve it.

 One, you could have a retail space(s) that makes delicious food, delivered to the target market or

 Two, you might develop a software system that with the tap on the app you can order up your healthy meal and have it delivered to your designated spot of the day in under an hour.
 Perhaps it will be delivered by Uber!

 Whether you decide on the business model one or two, either one can give you great ideas to create your brand story.

 Yes, Your brand Story Is The Base Of How To Create A Great Brand